DotEfekts/DotUtilities/README.md

 #####ButtonListener : Interface
 1. buttonClicked() : boolean
-⋅⋅⋅The method to call when a button is clicked.
+  * The method to call when a button is clicked.

 ####buttonClicked
 * boolean
-⋅⋅⋅Whether or not to close the menu.
+  * Whether or not to close the menu.

 This method should return a boolean that is true if the menu should be closed after being clicked.